satellite-image-deep-learning/techniques/README.md

 ## Mixed data learning
 Mixed data learning is the process of learning from datasets that may contain an mix of images, textual and numeric data.
 Mixed data learning can help improve the accuracy of models by allowing them to learn from multiple sources at once and use more sophisticated methods to identify patterns and correlations.

-- [Predicting the locations of traffic accidents with satellite imagery and convolutional neural networks](https://towardsdatascience.com/teaching-a-neural-network-to-see-roads-74bff240c3e5) -> Combining satellite imagery and structured data to predict the location of traffic accidents with a neural network of neural networks, with [repo](https://github.com/L-Lewis/Predicting-traffic-accidents-CNN)

 - [Multi-Input Deep Neural Networks with PyTorch-Lightning - Combine Image and Tabular Data](https://rosenfelder.ai/multi-input-neural-network-pytorch/) -> excellent intro article using pytorch, not actually applied to satellite data but to real estate data, with [repo](https://github.com/MarkusRosen/pytorch_multi_input_example)

 - [Joint Learning from Earth Observation and OpenStreetMap Data to Get Faster Better Semantic Maps](https://arxiv.org/abs/1705.06057) -> fusion based architectures and coarse-to-fine segmentation to include the OpenStreetMap layer into multispectral-based deep fully convolutional networks, arxiv paper